Boys to Board

-Boys to Board is the 11th Our Gang short subject comedy released.
+Boys to Board is the 11th Our Gang short subject comedy to be released.
 The Our Gang series (later known as "The Little Rascals") was created by Hal Roach in 1922, and continued production until 1944.

 Plot

 A kindly old school teacher helps the gang escape from his wife's miserable boarding school.
 While escaping, they run afoul of a bootlegger, who captures them and ties them up until the old school teacher rescues them just before the sheriff gets there.
 The school teacher returns to the boarding school and demands better treatment for the boys.